gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 before the quark escapes.

 You cannot free a quark.
 You can only create more bound quarks.
+Boom! :)

-This is **confinement** —
+This is **confinement**,
-one of the most remarkable phenomena in physics — and it is the reason you exist.
+one of the most remarkable phenomena in physics, and it is the reason you(!) exist.

 The protons and neutrons in your body are made of quarks.
+Yes!
-Those quarks are permanently imprisoned by the strong nuclear force —
+Those quarks are permanently imprisoned by the strong nuclear force,
 **Quantum Chromodynamics (QCD).**

 QCD is the most mathematically sophisticated and the least experimentally accessible of the fundamental theories.

-It is fully solved in the ultraviolet — at short distances, perturbation theory works beautifully.
+It is fully solved in the ultraviolet: at short distances, perturbation theory works beautifully.

-It is unsolved in the infrared — at long distances, where confinement occurs, perturbation theory breaks down completely.
+It is unsolved in the infrared: at long distances, where confinement occurs, perturbation theory breaks down completely.